Speedtronic turbine control from General Electric is one of the world’s most reliable turbine control systems. Find out more below.

 Many industries make use of the Mark VIe.
 This includes nuclear facilities, thermal and wind applications, as well as hydroelectric, oil, and gas systems.
 This is a Distributed Control System(DCS) with autonomous controllers distributed throughout.

 How to Decode Your GE Part Number

 GE Speedtronic Turbine Control boards followed a standard protocol for naming throughout most of their production, with some minor changes.
 Each series of boards typically had an original run, then had upgrades released later.
 In each series, the upgraded series will have a similar part number to the original board.
 For example, IS200ACLEH1A and IS215ACLEH1A are the same Mark VI board with the exception of the updated firmware available on the IS215board.
 Both cards function as Application Control Layer Modules.

 When you’re running legacy systems, it may be important to understand how part numbers migrate from one production run to another in order to more easily locate useful manuals for your parts.
 While you may not be able to locate a manual for the IS200ACLEH1A mentioned above, the IS215ACLEH1A manual is still widely available and has sections that relate to both cards.
 Part number conventions are typically printed in the Renewal/Warranty Replacement section of hardware manuals.

-Need a Speedtronic component repaired or replaced?
+Need a Speedtronic turbine control component repaired or replaced?
 Contact our team today.